scala/scala3/docs/docs/reference/experimental/canthrow.md

 object unsafeExceptions:
   given canThrowAny: CanThrow[Exception] = ???
 ```
-Of course, defining a global ability like this amounts to cheating.
+Of course, defining a global capability like this amounts to cheating.
 But the cheating is useful for gradual typing.
 The import could be used to migrate existing code, or to
 enable more fluid explorations of code without regard for complete exception safety.
 At the end of these migrations or explorations the import should be removed.

 ## Scope Of the Extension